wendyverdonk93/docs/content/api/accounts/balances.md

 **modified** | string

 The timestamp of the last modification of the balance.
-Modifications may result from incoming payments, refunds, charges, and payouts. **Format**: [ISO-8601](https://en.wikipedia.org/wiki/ISO_8601)
+Modifications include incoming payments, refunds, charges, and payouts. **Format**: [ISO-8601](https://en.wikipedia.org/wiki/ISO_8601)

 {{< /description >}}